The Data Center Becomes a Civic Machine

 That asymmetry creates a consent gap.
 Communities may be asked to approve land use before they understand who pays for transmission upgrades, whether the utility's forecast assumes speculative data-center projects, how costs are allocated across ratepayers, whether backup generation increases local pollution, or what happens if the facility draws less load than promised after public infrastructure has already been built around it.

 The reliability system is also changing.
-FERC and NERC's 2025 Long-Term Reliability Assessment process identifies accelerating electricity demand, including data centers and other large loads, as a planning challenge for parts of North America.
-EIA's February 2026 analysis warned that if demand grows faster than supply, the stress can show up as wholesale price spikes or even rolling-blackout risk.
+FERC's June 2026 show-cause orders and NERC's emerging-large-load guidance make the same point in institutional language: data-center load can no longer be treated as an ordinary commercial customer whose technical behavior is irrelevant to bulk-power reliability.
+EIA's 2026 analysis warned that if demand grows faster than supply, the stress can show up as wholesale price spikes or even rolling-blackout risk.
 Its high-demand scenario found that incremental generation would primarily come from greater use of natural-gas plants in the near term, given generation already in the pipeline.

 None of this means every data center is irresponsible.
 It means large compute loads cannot be governed as if the only relevant question is whether a developer can pay.
 The grid is a shared system.
 When one class of customer arrives with unusually large, fast-growing, geographically concentrated demand, the public question becomes: under what conditions should that demand receive capacity?